- Home

 - Signs of discomfort or pain such as severe restlessness, incessant meowing, or panting

-Treatment of NSAID toxicity in cats will occur in two stages.
+The treatment of NSAID toxicity in cats occurs in 2 stages.
 First, your vet will work to induce vomiting in your cat.
 This is done by administering various injectable drugs that stimulate your cat’s gag reflex.

-After they have vomited the contents of the stomach, your vet will administer a substance called activated charcoal.
-Charcoal is highly absorbent and is known to leach and soak up certain substances from your cat’s stomach, including NSAIDs and other poisons.
+After your cat has vomited the contents of their stomach, your vet will administer a substance called activated charcoal.
+Charcoal is highly absorbent and can help remove NSAIDs and other poisons from your pet's system.
 Since activated charcoal is not palatable to your cat, it will need to be administered with the use of a feeding tube inserted into your cat’s throat.
-This can be a difficult procedure and will require a team of veterinary assistants to immobilize and correctly insert the tube through the mouth and throat, ending in the stomach.
-Next, the charcoal solution is injected through the tube, directly into the stomach.
+The charcoal solution is injected through the tube, directly into the stomach.

 Worried about the cost of treating your pet's symptoms?